ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 Create success.
 ```

-Then shut down Altibase and delete the checkpoint files for the tablespace.
+Then, shut down Altibase and delete the checkpoint files for the tablespace.
 When an attempt is made to start up Altibase, the following error will occur:

 ```
 [SM-WARNING] CANNOT IDENTIFY DATAFILE